 When making sushi rice without a rice cooker, boil the rice in a pot with more than enough water to cover it.
-Instead of cooking the sushi rice for 20-30 minutes in the rice cooker, you must cook it for approximately 12 minutes on the stovetop.
-But the challenge of cooking sushi rice without a rice cooker is that you need to stir the rice as it simmers so that it doesn’t get clumpy and instead takes on that fluffy, sticky texture.
+Instead of cooking the sushi rice for 20-30 minutes as you would with a rice cooker, you must cook it for approximately 12 minutes on the stovetop.
+But the challenge of cooking sushi rice without a rice cooker is that you need to stir the rice as it simmers so that it doesn’t get clumpy and instead, takes on that fluffy, sticky texture.

 Let’s look a little closer at how to cook perfectly sticky sushi rice without a rice cooker.

 The easiest way to cook the sticky sushi rice is on the stovetop in a pot.
 First, you bring it to a boil, then simmer it.

 The key to preparing sushi rice the right way is to follow all the steps, including washing the rice, simmering on low heat, and adding rice vinegar to give it the perfect texture and flavor.

 How to cook sushi rice without a rice cooker: full recipe

 Since we’re not using a rice cooker, all of the steps below are very important.
 Follow the recipe closely!

 But when you cook it in a pot on your stovetop, you need to keep mixing and checking the water level until the rice has the desired texture.
 After all, one of the risks of not cooking the rice in a cooker is that your texture may not be perfect.

 Before you can cook the sushi rice, you need to prepare and gather your kitchen utensils and additional ingredients.